shadowfacts/dotjs/README.md

 ## Usage
 dotjs will search for scripts in the `.js/` directory of the repository you specified.
 For example, if you navigate to [gist.github.com](https://gist.github.com), dotjs will attempt to run `default.js` (the deafult script which is run for all domains), `gist.github.com.js`, `github.com.js`, and `com.js`.

-dotjs scripts have access to 3.1.0.
+dotjs scripts have access to jQuery 3.1.0.

 ### Example
 For example, let's say you have a file `github.com.js` in your `.js` folder that contains this: